by Erich Kuersten

 out of two important things:

-How great the pair of them look in that series of AP photos: All wide cat eyes and shimmering clining
+1) How great the pair of them look in that

-dresses, standing a hair’s breath away from each other, each looking off in a separate direction.
-They become some weird
+each other, each looking off in a separate direction.
+They become some weird new object of desire, doubly self-nurturing,

-new object of desire, doubly self-nurturing, lost in their own telepathic perfection.
+lost in their own telepathic perfection.

-2)
+2) The

-on the parts of their child-appointed cathode ray babysitters.
+of their child-appointed cathode ray babysitters.

 The media then willingly offers them up, abject figures